rahuljayaraman/spider/README.md

-## Spidy is a flexible module which can scrape information from any web-site
+## Build a flexible module which can scrape information from any web-site

 ### Define a Spider